Users must ensure their use of this technology/standard is consistent with VA policies and standards, including, but not limited to,

 software for vulnerabilities, patches, and upgrades.

 | | [8] | Veterans Affairs (VA) users must ensure VA sensitive data is properly protected in compliance with all VA regulations.
 All instances of deployment using this technology should be reviewed by the local ISSO (Information System Security Officer) to ensure compliance with VA Handbook 6500. | | [9] | Users should check with their supervisor, Information System Security Officer (ISSO) or local OIT representative for permission to download and use this software.
 Downloaded software must always be scanned for viruses prior to installation to prevent adware or malware.
 Freeware may only be downloaded directly from the primary site that the creator of the software has advertised for public download and user or development community engagement.
-Users should note, any attempt by the installation process to install any additional, unrelated software is not approved and the user should take the proper steps to decline those installations. | | [10] | Due to National Institute of Standards and Technology (NIST) identified security vulnerabilities, extra vigilance should be applied to ensure the versions remain properly patched to mitigate known and future vulnerabilities.
+Users should note, any attempt by the installation process to install any additional, unrelated software is not authorized and the user should take the proper steps to decline those installations. | | [10] | Due to National Institute of Standards and Technology (NIST) identified security vulnerabilities, extra vigilance should be applied to ensure the versions remain properly patched to mitigate known and future vulnerabilities.
 The local ISSO (Information System Security Officer) can provide assistance in reviewing the NIST vulnerabilities. | | [11] | Veterans Affairs (VA) users must ensure VA sensitive data is properly protected in compliance with all VA regulations.
-All instances of deployment using this technology should be reviewed by the local ISSO (Information System Security Officer) to ensure compliance with both VA Handbook 6500 and VA Directive 6500. |
+All instances of deployment using this technology should be reviewed by the local ISSO (Information System Security Officer) to ensure compliance with both VA Handbook 6500 and VA Directive 6500. | | [12] | Users must not utilize OpenVPN, as it is at the time of writing, unapproved in the TRM.

 |